 The Day Mick Taylor Joined the Rolling Stones

 The musical contributions that guitarist Mick Taylor made to the Rolling Stones often take a backseat to the bigger picture of the band's story.

 Why Dave Davies Was Knocked Out by a Bandmate at a Kinks Show

-The Story of the Allman Brothers Band’s Crossroads Album, ‘Where It All Begins’
+Revisiting the Allman Brothers Band’s ‘Where It All Begins’

 Recorded live in the studio, the Allman Brothers Band's 'Where It All Begins' boasts a casual yet coherent feeling.
 Still, change was afoot.